 We’ll assume yours is 10 (if you don’t have the exact number from lab testing) to demonstrate the equation using a round number.
-First, you divide 10 into 1000 to get the per-milligram amount:
+First, you multiply your THCA by 10 to get your mg/g of THCA

 Next, you divide the amount of THC in your recipe by the number of servings it makes to get the per-serving dose.
 For example, suppose you make cannabutter with a cup of butter and a cup of average-quality ground cannabis (about 7 grams).
-Multiply 7 by 100 (7 x 100), and you have 700 milligrams of THC in the butter.
-If you used half the cup of butter to make 24 cookies, the batch would contain 350 milligrams of THC.
-Divide that by 24 (the number of servings), and you know each serving contains about 14.5 milligrams.
+Multiply 7 by 89.7 (7 x 89.7), and you have 627.9 milligrams of THC in the butter.
+If you used half the cup of butter to make 24 cookies, the batch would contain 313.95 milligrams of THC.
+Divide that by 24 (the number of servings), and you know each serving contains approximately 13 milligrams of THC.

 More Tips on Making Your Own

-There’s no one way to make impeccable edibles – only trial and error can determine the right potency for each person.
+There’s no single way to make impeccable edibles – only trial and error can determine the right potency for each person.
 However, the following dos and don’ts will help perfect your craft: